Berk Yıldız

 Berk Yıldız (born 9 January 1996) is a Turkish professional footballer who plays as a midfielder for Boluspor.

 Professional career

-A youth product for Galatasaray, Berk made one appearance for them in a 4–1 Turkish Cup win over Adana Demirspor on 10 January 2012.
+A youth product for Galatasaray, Berk made one appearance for them in a 4–1 Turkish Cup win over Adana Demirspor on 10 January 2012, becoming the fourth youngest first-team player of Galatasaray.

 Berk transferred to Elazığspor and after a couple successful seasons moved to Yeni Malatyaspor on 10 January 2018.
 He made his professional debut for Malataspor in a 3–1 Süper Lig win over Kardemir Karabükspor on 25 February 2018.

 On 13 July 2019, he joined Adana Demirspor on loan for two years.

 On 26 January 2023, Yıldız signed a 2.5-year contract with Boluspor.